 A Plugin line consists of the Plugin keyword, followed by the symbol\name and the path to the dynamic shared object that contains the plugin.
-The symbol\name is the name of the struct policy\plugin or struct io\plugin symbol contained in the plugin.
+The symbol\name is the name of the approval\plugin, audit\plugin, io\plugin, or policy\plugin struct contained in the plugin.
+If a plugin implements multiple plugin types, there must be a Plugin line for each unique symbol name.
 The path may be fully qualified or relative.
 If not fully qualified, it is relative to the directory specified by the plugin\dir Path setting, which defaults to /usr/local/libexec/sudo.
 In other words: